MyLinuxChoice/FANTOM_SNIPER_BOT_2022-WIN-MAC-LINUX-ANDROID/README.md

 ![alt text](https://github.com/JDCORPCOMPANY/FANTOM_SNIPER_BOT_2022-WIN-MAC-LINUX-ANDROID/blob/main/FTMSC2.png?raw=true "GIF application")")

-#### AVAX SNIPER protocol is developed based on awesome open source research by Zcash team with the help of amazing Ethereum community
+#### FTM SNIPER protocol is developed based on awesome open source research by Zcash team with the help of amazing Ethereum community
 #### Web3  Sniper & honeypot detector Take Profit/StopLose bot written in python3, For ANDROID WIN MAC & LINUX
 #### Sniper bot that watches when taxes/anti buy are removed from a contract, then quick snipes, with honeypot detector, and also keybinding for fair launches